alejandrogzi/bed2gff/README.md

 ### How?
 bed2gff, takes the base code of [bed2gtf](https://github.com/alejandrogzi/bed2gtf), that basically is the reimplementation of UCSC's C binaries merged in 1 step (bedToGenePred + genePredToGtf).
-Before any conversion, this tool sorts the .bed file internally using a similar algorithmic approach seen in [gtfsort](https://github.com/alejandrogzi/gtfsort).
-This step allows bed2gff to directly present the output file sorted in a natural and convenient way.
-Then, evaluates the position of exons and other features (CDS, stop/start, UTRs), preserving reading frames and adjusting the indexing count.
+This tool evaluates the position of exons and other features (CDS, stop/start, UTRs), preserving reading frames and adjusting the indexing count.
+The main approach now is a parallel algorithm that significantly reduces computation times.

 Following the rationale of [bed2gtf](https://github.com/alejandrogzi/bed2gtf), bed2gff is able to produce a ready-to-use gff3 file by using an isoforms file, that works as the refTable in C binaries to map each transcript to their respective gene.

-### To Do's

-- [x] Allow users to input compressed files (e.g. .gz, .zlib)
-- [x] Test GFF3 with different types of aligners
-- [ ] Improve the error module
-- [ ] Add test modules for most of the scripts
-- [ ] Allow users to specify their parent/child relationships (?)

 ## References